 I especially like the lightbox feature (Carousel), because it allows site visitors to see the details and leave comments under individual images that are previewed in a lightbox slideshow.

 For example, for many photographers it will be a hard task to find a quality plugin with a similar functionality (if the theme doesn’t support anything similar).
 Even the trivial screenshots of our Demo Builder for WordPress plugin look better in the lightbox slideshow created with Jetpack:

-As for Testimonials widget, we are going to include it into one of the future WordPress themes (of course, users may opt out of installing it, I believe in democracy.)
+As for the Testimonials widget, we are going to include it in one of the future WordPress themes (of course, users may opt-out of installing it, I believe in democracy.)

 Of course, you can add links to real testimonials to make them sound more real.
 This is not the issue with Jetpack, actually, but rather with the current marketing standards.
 Well, demand creates its own supply.